likeajumprope/RSE_Juelich/day2/Readme.md

 - Save your figure to results/study_habits.png
 - Include axis labels, a title, and a legend if needed

-> ✍️ Add a code comments to your plotting function and comment the main steps (e.g., load data, create figure, save figure).
+> ✍️ Add a code comments and docstrings to your plotting function and comment the main steps (e.g., load data, create figure, save figure).

+Run the functions both as part of the code cell and as import into the jupyter notebook.

 ## 📝 Step 7: Write a Summary Report